embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

 });
 ```

-The above examples aren't supposed to be perfect continuous code, and should definitely *not* be copy/pasted into a production project, but they are there to show off roughly how `Web.js` works, and give an overview of the 2 main pieces of functionality, as I see them – Wallets and Contracts.
+The above examples aren't supposed to be perfect continuous code, and should definitely *not* be copy/pasted into a production project, but they are there to show off roughly how `Web.js` works, and give an overview of interacting with the 2 main pieces of functionality, as I see them – Wallets and Contracts.

 In my next tutorial series, we will be utilising [Embark](https://embark.status.im/docs/quick_start.html), and therefore we'll be diving deeper into `web3.js`, and showing off much more of its potential.